jasonwei0224/test2/README.md

 # 2020 TAIWANfest Onlie Art Gallery
-This is an ReactJS web app that provides [Toronto TAIWANfest](http://torontotaiwanfest.ca/) attendees to attend the festival online
+This is an ReactJS web app that is part of [2020 Toronto TAIWANfest](http://torontotaiwanfest.ca/) which switched to virtual programming due to the ongoing COVID-19 Pandemic.
+The web app provides festival attendees to continue particiapte in the festival through viewing various interactive artworks.

 ## Table of contents
 * [Project Background ](#project-background)